 - Find and speak with the top minds

-- Read project case studies – both success and failures
+- Read project case studies – both successes and failures

 This learning approach never fails me.
 In a matter of no time, I get myself up to speed with so-called experts in a field.

 As they say, it takes around 10,000 hours of practice to become an expert in a given field.
 Now, look at my table below for how you can speed up the process.

 |Year||CASE #1: hours worked/Year (40 hour work weeks)||CASE #2: hours worked/Year (80 hour work weeks)|

 |1||2,080 hours||4,160 hours|